floooh/oryol/DESIGN-MANIFESTO.md

 - should never require a big upfront download.
 - should be self-contained executables with no external dependencies
 - should not require installation (unless enforced by the host system)
-- should not require adminstration rights (unless enforced by the host system)
+- should not require administration rights (unless enforced by the host system)
 - should be able to load required data from web servers (unless forbidden by the host system)